TejashwiniVadeghar/My-Projects/README.md

 Description: The Project is Monitored With Arduino and LM35 Temperature Sensor.
 Implemented in Tinker cad.
 The microcontroller controls the speed of an electric fan according to the requirement & allows dynamic and faster control and the LCD makes the system user-friendly.
 Sensed temperature in Celsius Scale and fan speed in percentage are simultaneously displayed on the LCD panel.

+## Customer Segmentation Project - Done as part of Machine Learning Course
+(Oct 2020 – Nov 2020)
+Team: Tejashwini Vadeghar, M Pranavi, Vaishnavi V Collected dataset from Kaggle.
+Used clustering algorithm called K-means clustering.
+Implemented using K-Means Algorithm in R language.

+Customer Segmentation is the process of division of customer base into several groups of individuals that share a similarity in different ways that are relevant to marketing such as gender, age, interests, and miscellaneous spending habits.
+Customer Segmentation can strategize their marketing techniques more efficiently and minimize the possibility of risk to their investment.

+## Movie Recommendation System - NLP Project
+(Oct 2020 – Nov 2020)
+Description: The recommendation system is implemented using NLP technique called content-based filtering technique in python language.
+Recommend users, similar movies based on what users have seen in the past and what users like to watch.
+To achieve this, use various parameters like movie title, cast, genre, movie overview, votes etc… This will give the user a much more personalized experience and users can get a recommendation according to his/her requirements.

 ## M.Tech Projects:
 ## BlockChain Project
-Link : https://drive.google.com/file/d/1Qn8qURyG029B5cQHbv-byX4nA874sQ1z/view?usp=drive_link
+Team: Tejashwini Vadeghar, Neeharika Vadeghar, Yasmeen Begum, Khizareen Taj, Greeshma Link : https://drive.google.com/file/d/1Qn8qURyG029B5cQHbv-byX4nA874sQ1z/view?usp=drive_link